Niftalemm/AI_extension/README.md

 ## 📬 Contact

-For any inquiries or feedback, feel free to reach out to [Niftalemm](https://github.com/Niftalemm).
+For any inquiries or feedback, feel free to reach out to [my email](www.mekashaniftalem@gmail.com).

 ---